 Emergency Services Levy - this levy is charged to all property owners in Western Australia to fund fire and emergency services.
 Local governments collect the levy on behalf of the Fire and Emergency Services Authority, who distribute the money to emergency services throughout the State.

 Swimming Pool & Spa Inspection - this is an annual charge to applicable property owners to cover the cost of inspections carried out every four years.
 If you no longer have a pool on your property please advise us on 9347 6000.

-What can you do if you don't agree with the value applied to your property?
+What can I do if I don't agree with the value applied to my property?